Command-line client

 more [-aceis] [script ...]

-Display scripts page-by-page.
+Display each script page-by-page.

 Options: